pranaynaidu/pranaynaidu.github.io/index.md

 Of course, there are a mountain of other concepts that were learned, but I think these broad concepts could serve as core skills to have while working in different sectors of the IT field.

+Completing the coursework and developing this ePortfolio showcases my strengths in the following topics:

+- *Collaborating in a team environment
+    - On an enterprise level, software engineering involves working on teams.
+The Computer Science Program has taught me skills on creating repositories through various sources such as Bitbucket and here on Github.
+This is useful because it allows me to work collaboratively and allows for other developers to `commit` versions and updates of code to be linked to the `master` branch of a project.
+    I also have a stronger understanding of of key functions of development team which include planning, testing, analysis, and of course programming.
+- *Communicating to stakeholders
+- *Data structures and algorithms
+- *Software engineering and database
+- *Security

 Check out my code review [here](https://youtu.be/gu795jxS6So).